 - 1. Show consideration for your shipmates and "pull your weight in the boat." - 2.
-Long fingernails get broken, especially when furling sail.
-A clipped nail is better than a torn nail. - 3.
+Long fingernails are not safe and are not acceptable onboard a sailboat, as they can hinder handling lines, furling sails, and performing essential tasks securely. - 3.
 You may not bring any food or candy aboard. - 4.
-IPods, radios and other electronic amusements including cell phones are not allowed because we want you to hear the sea and your shipmates.
-Bring books.
-You may bring a camera. - 5.
+IPods, radios and other electronic amusements including cell phones are not permitted and pose a threat to safety. - 5.
 Never leave your post without being properly relieved. - 6.
-Sleeping bags and pillows are not allowed on deck. - 10.
+Mattresses and pillows are not allowed on deck. - 10.
 Do not attempt to light the galley stove. - 11.
 Never stand or sit in the companionways.

-Drug, Tobacco and Alcohol Policy
+Drug, Tobacco, and Alcohol Policy